yiqingBo/unireps.github.io/_posts/2024-10-09-guidelines.md

 All these options will start a local server, and you'll be able to preview the website at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

+If you are unsure about which option to choose, we recommend starting with **Option 3** as it's the easiest to set up (assuming you are already using VS Code).
+However, if you run into any issues, don't hesitate to reach out to us for help!

 ---

 ## Writing Your Post